poppinlp/grunt-jsmerge/README.md

 The `jshintrc` file path.
 Default `'node_modules/grunt-jsmerge/config/jshintrc'`.

+#### concurrency

+The max count for build file at the same time.
+Default `4`.
+Only work in global options.

 #### newer

 Only build changed file and new file.
 Default `true`.
+Only work in global options.

 ### Usage Examples